nocobase/nocobase/docs/en-US/api/database/index.md

 console.log(ModelClass.prototype instanceof MyModel) // true
 ```

 Note: The model class retrieved from collection is not strictly equivalent to the model class at registration, but is inherited from the model class at registration.
 Since the properties of Sequelize's model class are modified during initialization, NocoBase automatically handles this inheritance relationship.
-All thr definitions work fine except that the classes are not equal.
+All the definitions work fine except that the classes are not equal.

 ### `getRepository()`